Are Plastic Pools Recyclable?

 The primary advantage of recycling a plastic pool is that it keeps these materials out of landfills where they can take years to degrade and release harmful toxins into the environment.
 Additionally, recycled plastics can be used to create many useful items with much less energy than would otherwise be required if starting from scratch.

-Similarly, see if you can recycle plastic oil containers.
+Similarly, see if you can recycle plastic toys.

 What Can You Do with Recycled Plastic Pool Materials?